asecurityteam/serverfull/README.md

 <a id="markdown-overview" name="overview"></a>
 ## Overview

-This projects is a toolkit for leveraging Lambda functions outside of the usual serverless offering in AWS.
+This project is a toolkit for leveraging Lambda functions outside of the usual serverless offering in AWS.
 Bundled with the project is an HTTP server that implements the [AWS Lambda Invoke API](https://docs.aws.amazon.com/lambda/latest/dg/API_Invoke.html) and is able to